Aneczka00/EdgeDetection_LesAnt/1_DatasetCharacteristics/README.md

 <br>

 **_Please note_:
-The notebooks are still being submitted to changes and are far from the final version**
+The notebooks are still being submitted to changes and are far from the final version.**
 <br>

 **[Notebook 1](M2_gravity.ipynb)** - shipborne vs satellite 2024